bvieuble/bvieuble.github.io/_posts/2025-01-11-chinavisit2.md

 etc.).
 However, if your work absolutely requires more usage-heavy access to blocked Western services (e.g., download and sync big files on Dropbox), **reach out for advice** from the scholars working in mainland China who invited you.
-They are likely to provide you with better advices than what you can find online.
+They are likely to provide you with better advices and solutions than what you can find online.

 > ##### ⚠️ Resilience is key!
 >